thesaigoneer/bananafin/README.md

 A template, building custom bootc operating system images based on the lessons from [Universal Blue](https://universal-blue.org/) and [Bluefin](https://projectbluefin.io).
 I called it Aurorix-Saigon, bcs the hard work has been done with Aurora already and all my spins have Asterix & Obelix inspired names..

 This template uses the **multi-stage build architecture** from , combining resources from multiple OCI containers for modularity and maintainability.
-See the [Architecture](#architecture) section below for details.

-**Unlike previous templates, you are not modifying Bluefin and making changes.**: You are assembling your own Aurora in the same exact way that Bluefin, Aurora, and Bluefin LTS are built.
+**Unlike previous templates, you are not modifying Bluefin and making changes.**: I assembled my own Aurora in the same exact way that Bluefin, Aurora, and Bluefin LTS are built.
 This is way more flexible and better for everyone since the image-agnostic and desktop things we love about Bluefin lives in @projectbluefin/common.

  Instead, you create your own OS repository based on this template, allowing full customization while leveraging Bluefin's robust build system and shared components.

 > Be the one who moves, not the one who is moved.

+So, check out the following files to see what has changed, removed and added:

+  /build/10-build.sh:                    removing a number of applications I personally don't need or want /custom/brew/default.Brewfile:         added a number of cli applications to install after first login /custom/flatpaks/default.preinstall    all flatpaks that will be installed at first login

 ## Love Your Image?
 Let's Go to Production

 ## Detailed Guides